dominikkiese/MatsubaraFunctions.jl/docs/src/matsubara_grid.md

 ```

 where N is the number of positive frequencies.
 Note that for bosonic grids the frequency at zero is included
-in the positive frequency count. `MatsubaraGrid` instances are iterable
+in the positive frequency count. `MatsubaraGrid{PT}` instances are iterable

 ```julia
 T = 1.0